 As people of faith, we have always held the right to vote as a sacred obligation.
-The mobilized our faith communities in 2024 to help make sure every eligible voter was able to cast their vote.
+We mobilized our faith communities in 2024 to help make sure every eligible voter was able to cast their vote.
 This work paid off as we saw the greatest voter turnout nationwide in US history.
 That turnout was a great victory for democracy.
 But there is more work to be done.

 Wisconsin Interfaith Voter Engagement Campaign (WIVEC) mobilizes our faith communities to engage in the democratic process.
 We believe that this work will build increased understanding and stronger ties among different faith communities; increase involvement in the electoral process; and result in a greater understanding of the positive role faith communities can play in the public square.
 WIVEC is a non-partisan campaign committed to promoting voter engagement, sharing voter education opportunities, resisting voter suppression, and advocating for the rights of all Wisconsinites.